fredrivett/fredrivett.github.io/source/2016-09-12-where-are-you-going.html.markdown

 ---

-Each week I wrote a post and record a podcast episode.
+Each week I write a post and record a podcast episode.
 Get both in your inbox every Tuesday, free of charge.
 Sign up, no spam, I promise. [*Yes please*](https://wearecontrast.com/signup)